 Andrew Katersky, BS ’92

-Andrew Katersky is the Vice President of Finance for Pacifica Ventures, where he handles all financial aspects of the firm’s projects.
+Andrew Katersky is West Coast Managing Director for Blue Horseshoe Capital Advisors.
+Previously, Mr. Katersky was Vice President of Finance for Pacifica Ventures, where he handled all financial aspects of the firm’s projects.
 In 1992, Mr. Katersky earned a B.S. in Public Administration from USC.
 He credits this degree as the foundation to his professional success and has tried to thank USC by actively supporting both the Academic and Athletic sides of the University.
 Mr. Katersky is a member of the USC Alumni Association, USC Associates, USC Libraries Top Drawer Society, on the board of the Second Decade Society and sits on the Dean’s Annual Fund Council for USC Price.

 Meghan Loper, BS ’04